-My high school had college counselors that were amazing.
+My high school had college counsellors that were amazing.
 They also kept us kept us from writing that essay.
-Granted, we'd all try really hard to write about the stuff on our desk, but our counselors weren't having it.
+Granted, we'd all try really hard to write about the stuff on our desk, but our counsellors weren't having it.
 And bless 'em for it.

 Anyway, the blog equivalent is definitely "Here's a photo of my shelves".
 A little bit boring and a lot self-absorbed.
 BUT... and this is a terrifying thought... the internet has fewer barriers to pretentiousness than my high school did.
 So, without further ado, here's a photo of a shelf.

 For what it is worth, I've tried to make it an interesting shelf.
 Literally - you may, perhaps, notice the rough edge of the shelf itself, indicating that some jackass managed to fail IKEA 101 and build it backwards.

 Starting from the left, there are four battered editions of Robert W. Chambers.
 These are, in the parlance of Chambers fans everywhere (all one of us), "the good ones".
 Actually, that's a lie - as one of these is In the Quarter, which I still haven't read and is supposedly terrible.

 The spineless wonder that's fifth from the left is The Terror by Arthur Machen.
 It is stuffed in a comic book bag because it is falling to pieces.
 I have no idea how it has managed to survive this long.
 Poor thing is running on fumes.